JumpGateio/JumpGate/resources/docs/dev/views/debugging.md

 ## Debugbar

 If you are using debugbar then things get even easier.
 When this package sees that debugbar is registered in the container then it starts collecting data about the view resolution for use in the debugbar.
+Registered is considered true when the app is on the local environment and debugbar is bound to the app container.

 To make it start collecting, just add the collector to the debugbar config (`configs/debugbar.php`).